 Serves 4 at 26p each.
-This post is not sponsored; I provide links to the ingredients that I use so you can see how I calculate my recipe costs, and I may earn a small commission if you click the links or purchase any ingredients.
+This post is not sponsored; I provide links to the ingredients that I use so you can see how I calculate my recipe costs, and I may earn a small commission if you click the links and make a purchase.
 All prices correct at the time of printing and are subject to change.

 When well rinsed, set to one side.
 Peel and chop the onion, and peel and finely slice the garlic.
 Place in a sauté or large frying pan with the oil and paprika, and fry on a low heat until the onion is softened.
 Add the chopped tomatoes, Marmite or Vegemite, crumbled stock cube, sugar and half a tin of water, and stir well.
 Simmer gently for 15 minutes until thickened and glossy.